Palindrom/palindrom-client/README.md

-remoteVersionPath | `JSONPointer` | `/_ver#s` | remote version path, set it to falsy to disable Double Versioned JSON Patch communication useWebSocket | `Boolean` | `true` | Set to false to disable WebSocket (use HTTP) fatalErrorReloadAfterS | `Number` | 5      | Timeout in seconds until the page refreshes upon connection errors
+remoteVersionPath | `JSONPointer` | `/_ver#s` | remote version path, set it to falsy to disable Double Versioned JSON Patch communication useWebSocket | `Boolean` | `true` | Set to false to disable WebSocket (use HTTP) fatalErrorReloadAfterS | `Number` | 5      | Timeout in seconds until the page refreshes upon connection errors isUsingOwnInstanceOfPalindrom | `Boolean` | `true` when `palindrom-client` has created and is using its own Palindrom instance, as opposed to connecting to an existing one.
 ## Events

 Name                       | Description